 10) Breakfast Sandwich

-Few breakfasts are better than a warm, handheld sandwich.
-Do not let the egg patty cover more than a quarter of the muffin, and toast the muffin so it doesn’t get soggy.
-You could lighten it up by adding a slice of tomato or a handful of spinach.
-They also freeze well for easy reheating if you’re making multiple.
+There are not many breakfasts that can surpass the enjoyment of a warm, portable sandwich.
+Be sure to not let the egg patty take up more than 1/4 of the muffin, and toast the muffin so that it does not get soggy.
+You could also lighten it up by adding a slice of tomato or a small handful of spinach.
+If you are making multiple, they also freeze nicely for the sake of easy reheating.

 11) Pancakes